 On average, you will add about 5 minutes per 1/2-inch extra height.
 And you will take away about 5 minutes for every 1/2-inch thinner chop.

-Keep in mind that these rules only apply to bone-in chops.
+Keep in mind to only apply these rules to bone-in chops.

 Baking Thin Pork Chops At 350